 We understand that fear of the unknown prevents many people from seeking help, which is why we’ve developed a list of frequently asked questions.
 For answers to unlisted questions, please contact us via email or phone.

-How often will I meet with my therapist?
-Although most of our sessions occur face-to-face weekly for 50-minutes, we offer bi-weekly, monthly, and telehealth options for busy, traveling, and distance clients.
+How often will I meet with my therapist or academic coach?
+Although most of our therapy sessions occur face-to-face weekly for 50-minutes, we offer bi-weekly, monthly, and telehealth options for busy, traveling, and distance clients.
+Academic coaching sessions are one hour each, occur at a frequency outlined in your individualized study plan, and are offered face-to-face and via Zoom.

 What’s the difference between counseling and psychotherapy?
 Although the terms are often used interchangeably, counseling and psychotherapy differ.
 Counseling is generally short-term and focused on solving current issues while psychotherapy occurs over a more extended period of time and explores the impact of the past on the present.
 Psychotherapy clients should be open to sharing experiences, thoughts, and emotions and respecting their assigned therapist’s commitment to recognizing and challenging unhealthy behavioral, emotional, and mental patterns that may be contributing to ongoing issues.